Several decades ago, colorblindness tried to kill me…

 My fingers were bones.
 Nothing more.
 Thin, knobby, reticulated mechanisms that generally moved at my command, but… they didn’t feel at all connected to me.
 I touched my hands together… and felt no flesh.
 I looked at them.
 My fingers looked longer than usual… and more like claws than fingers.

 It took some time for me to gain enough lucidity to realize that I was hallucinating.
 But… why?
-I wasn’t on drugs… that was for sure.
-Okay… I remember that I was with my girlfriend, Renee, visiting her sister.
-We were staying there overnight for some reason.
-I had came down with what felt like a nasty bug.
+I was quite certain that I wasn’t under the influence of mind-altering drugs.
+Okay… one step at a time.
+I was lying down, in an unfamiliar bed.
+Covered in blankets, cold and sweating.
+Focus… yes, I remember… I was at the house of my girlfriend’s sister.
+We were staying there for some reason.
+I had come down with a nasty bug.
 High fever, vomiting, diarrhea.
 Maybe that’s why we weren’t going home.
+I wasn’t sure how long I had been there.
 I was very weak, and needed the bathroom to be very close by, so the idea of going on a drive was quite unappealing.
-I could contentedly stay here… forever.
+That must be it… why I was there.
+Uncomfortable, but unable to imagine being anywhere else.

 She cringed, responding, “I didn’t know!”
 Other than being pure liquid, I couldn’t figure out what they were talking about.
 It was disgusting, but what was the big deal?